Teenagers (13 - 18)

 - Empty nest syndrome

-- Transitioning from adolescent to adulthood
+- Transitioning from adolescence to adulthood

 Kimberly Benchsky is a Licensed Mental Health Counselor in Cranston, Rhode Island, specializing in Autism Spectrum Disorder, ADHD, anxiety, depression, and low self-esteem.
 She also sees individuals for grief, family conflicts, and life changes, such as becoming a new mother, empty nest syndrome, and transitions from adolescent to adulthood.
 Kim sees clients of all age groups, from young children through seniors.